 Part 15 Part B specify unintended maximum radiation requirements for parts of the radio spectrum,

 but not others that affect HF operation below 30 MHz .
-Worse, there is also legislation being considered
+Worse, there is word of a

 at the FCC that